Quinnipiac University's Puerto Rico relief efforts

 It has been nearly two weeks since Hurricane Maria swept across Puerto Rico, destroying nearly everything in her path.
 However, residents of Puerto Rico are still continuously working to rebuild their community.

-1,659 miles away from Puerto Rico, Quinnipiac University students currently living in Hamden, Connecticut are doing their part to support Puerto Rico's recovery from the recent devastation.
+Miles away from Puerto Rico, Quinnipiac University students currently living in Hamden, Connecticut are doing their part to support Puerto Rico's recovery from the recent devastation.

-One student, Kelsey Bombon reacted quickly.
-Bombon is a Health Science Studies major and is of Puerto Rican decent.
+One student, Kelsey Bombon, reacted quickly.
+Bombon is a health science studies major and is of Puerto Rican decent.
 She also happens to be the President of Latino Cultural Society on campus.

 After Bombon found out about the damaged caused by Hurricane Maria, she felt it was necessary to discuss it during her club’s general board meeting, especially because all members of the executive board are Puerto Rican.